Skip to main content

 2. Enable Developer mode

-3. Click Load unpacked and select the apps/agent/dist/ folder
+3. Click Load unpacked and select the apps/app/dist/ folder

 Commands